4.38 Employment, Discipline, and Dismissal of Full-Time Classified EmployeesSee version history

-A. All full-time Classified employees shall be hired through the procedure set forth in CPCC Policy 4.02 Employment of Full-Time Personnel and in accordance with the College's equal employment program.
+A. All full-time Classified employees shall be hired through the procedure set forth in Policy 4.02 Employment of Full-Time Personnel and in accordance with the College's Equal Opportunity Program Policy.

 B. Classified employees shall serve an initial new position probation period of six months at the beginning of their first full-time position at the College.
 At any time during the new position probationary period, the College may dismiss the employee without notice or reason.
 During this period, evaluation of the employee shall be informal in nature.
 At the end of the new position probationary period, the employee's supervising administrators will determine whether the employee shall be retained and shall so inform the employee and the Associate Vice President for Human Resources (or designee).
 Classified employees will not be asked to serve an additional new probation period for other full-time Classified positions obtained at the College, unless there is a break in full-time service.